-Science and Technology / Code: 000X Objective Standard Statement of the Competency Achievement Context Explain the general nature of science and technology and some of the major contemporary scientific or technological issues.
-Working alone Using a written commentary on a scientific discovery or technological development In an essay of approximately 750 words Elements of the Comp etency Performance Criteria 1.
-Describe scientific thinking and the standard scientific method.
-Brief description of the essential characteristics of scientific thinking, including quantification and demonstration Ordered list and brief description of the essential characteristics of the main steps in the standard 2.
-Demonstrate how sc ence and technology are Definition of terms and description of the primary complementary. ways in which science and technology are interrelated: logical and temporal connections, and mutual contributions 3.
-Explain the context and the stages related to several scientific and technological discoveries.
-Pertinent and coherent explanation of the relationship between the determining contexts related to several scientific and technological discoveries Listing of the main stages of scientific and technological discoveries 4.
-Deduce different consequences and questions resulting from certain recent scientific and technological developments.
-Brief description of important consequences (of different types) and the current major challenges resulting from several scientific and technological discoveries Formulation of relevant questions and credibility of responses to the questions formulated Learning Activities Periods of instruction: 45 Credits: 2 Note: Use the 100 or 200 series of codes to link a course to objective 000X.
-Use code 105 for a multidisciplinary course.
-Codes 109, 340 and 345 may be used, provided the courses are not related to the objectives of common or specific general education.
+Science and Technolog у Code: 000X Objective Standard Statement of the Competency Achievement Context Explain the general nature of science and technology and some of the major contemporary scientific or technological issues.
+Working alone Using a written commentary on a scientific discovery or technological development In an essay of approximately 750 words Elements of the Comp etency Performance Criteria Describe scientific thinking and the standard scientific method.
+Brief description of the essential characteristics of scientific thinking, including quantification and demonstration Ordered list and brief description of the essential characteristics of the main steps in the standard scientific method Demonstrate how science and technology are complementary.
+Definition of terms and description of the primary ways in which science and technology are interrelated: logical and temporal connections, and mutual contributions Explain the context and the stages related to several scientific and technological discoveries.
+Pertinent and coherent explanation of the relationship between the determining contexts related to several scientific and technological discoveries Listing of the main stages of scientific and technological discoveries Deduce different consequences and questions resulting from certain recent scientific and technological developments.
+Brief description of important consequences (of different types) and the current major challenges resulting from several scientific and technological discoveries Formulation of relevant questions and credibility of responses to the questions formulated Learning Activities Periods of instruction: Credits: Note: Use code 105 for a multidi Codes 109, 340 and 345 n of codes to link a course to objective 000X. sciplinary course. nay be used, provided the courses are not related to or specific general education.

-Science and Technology / Code: 000Y Objective Standard Statement of the Competency Achievement Context Resolve a simple problem by applying the basic scientific method.
+Science and Technolog Y Code: 000Y Objective Standard Statement of the Competency Achievement Context Resolve a simple problem by applying the basic scientific method.
 Working alone or in groups Applying the standard scientific method to a given, simple scientific and technological problem Using common scientific instruments and reference materials (written or other) Elements of the Comp etency Performance Criteria Describe the main steps of the standard scientific method.
-Ordered list and brief description of the characteristics of the steps of the standard scientific method 2.
-Formulate a hypothesis designed to solve a simple scientific and technological problem.
-Clear, precise description of the problem Observance of the principles for formulating a hypothesis (observable and measurable nature of data, credibility, etc.) y applying the fundamental c experimental method.
-Pertinence, reliability and validity of the experimental method used Observance of established experimental method Appropriate choice and use of instruments Clear, satisfactory presentation of results Validity of the connections established between the hypothesis, the verification and the conclusion Learning Activities Periods of instruction: 45 Credits: 2 Use code 105 for a multidisc ay be used, provided the courses are not related to
+Ordered list and brief description of the characteristics of the steps of the standard scientific method Formulate a hypothesis designed to solve a simple scientific and technological problem.
+Clear, precise description of the problem Observance of the principles for formulating a hypothesis (observable and measurable nature of data, credibility, etc.) 3.
+Verify a hypothesis by applying the fundamental principles of the basic experimental method.
+Pertinence, reliability and validity of the experimental method used Observance of established experimental method Appropriate choice and use of instruments Clear, satisfactory presentation of results Validity of the connections established between the hypothesis, the verification and the conclusion Learning Activities Periods of instruction: Credits: Note: Use code 105 for a multidise Codes 109, 340 and 345 ma of codes to link a course to objective 000Y. ciplinary course. ay be used, provided the courses are not related to r specific general education.